learn-compsci/mathematical-techniques/content/More-Examples/More Proof Examples - And Demystifying Proofs.md

 1. How the different proof strategies (i.e., direct proof, proof by cases, proof by contradiction, proof by contrapositive) work
 2. How to justify each step of a proof

-*NB: As we go along, we will introduce relevant definitions, lemmas and theorems that will be used in the upcoming proofs.*
+*Nota Bene: As we go along, we will introduce relevant definitions, lemmas and theorems that will be used in the upcoming proofs.*

 ---
 ## Proof Strategy #1: Direct Proof